Kelly B. Brill

 I consider it such a blessing to be a part of such an amazing congregation doing wonderful things to show the love of Christ to the world.

 Church has always been a strong part my life, in education, volunteering and employment.
 I grew up in Cleveland and attended St. Ignatius and the University of Dayton.
 Katie and I have been married 21 years and we have two boys, Alexander and Nicholas.
 We joined ALUCC in February 2005.
-I am also an IHN volunteer, work with our Audio/Video Team, and actively involved with our Youth Group through mission trips, confirmation, and as co-director of the annual Cabin Fever Cornhole Tournament.
+I am also actively involved with our Youth Group through mission trips, confirmation, and as co-director of the annual Cabin Fever Cornhole Tournament.
 In my time away from church, I enjoy fishing, traveling, photography and playing or watching sports with my family.

 I became a member of the Avon Lake United Church of Christ in February of 2012 and have volunteered with the Junior and Senior High youth ministries, joined the Anchored in Faith worship band, and have served on many of the Senior High Mission Trips as a member of the Food Crew.
 In July of 2015, I joined the church staff as the Business Manager.
 I have various duties that include tracking pledges and contributions and assisting wherever needed to help the operation of the church run smoothly.